kowainik/learn4haskell/CODE_OF_CONDUCT.md

 This code of conduct outlines our expectations for all those who participate in the Kowainik organization.

-We invite all those who participate in Kowainik to help us create safe and positive experiences for everyone.
+We invite all those who participate in Kowainik to help us to create safe and positive experiences for everyone.

 ## Our Standards